Garbanzo beans (commonly known as chickpeas) are part of the legume family of foods.

 There’s more to chickpeas than houmous though.
 They taste great smashed in salads, cooked into a Moroccan tagine, or thrown into a tray bake with fish.

-Dried chickpeas often puts people off.
+Dried chickpeas often put people off.
 But it’s not that scary.
-Simply pop them into a bowl, cover with plenty of cold water and leave overnight.
+Simply pop them into a bowl, cover them with plenty of cold water and leave them overnight.
 Then to cook them:

 tip the drained chickpeas into a pan